ignaspa/CheckIn_csc309/README.md

 * Update your profile info

 ## Add friends
-* Search up a username and add a friend
+* Search up a username and add a friend.
+Try looking for "Steve" or "Marco"!
 * Delete friends